 Fancy a low-key trust that has trashed the market for over three decades with the same fund manager at the helm?
-Well, Rights & Issues fits that bill.
+Well, Rights And Issues Investment Trust fits that bill.

 During my whistle-stop tour of small-cap investment trusts that specialise in UK stocks, I mentioned that I liked the look of this fund.

 Having looked at it in more detail since I like it even more.

 Simon Knott has been managing Rights And Issues for 35 years.
 What’s more, he and his family own 15% of its shares.
 That gives him major ‘skin in the game’ as our American cousins like to say.

 From 1990, Knott also managed MI Discretionary Unit fund, which invests in similar companies to Rights & Issues but is about a quarter its size.
 He seems to have passed the reins to Melvin Mehta recently and the two portfolios have started to diverge somewhat.

 - Founded: 1962